Dev-Aditya-More/BreezyTheApp/README.md

 > const val API_KEY = "your_actual_api_key_here"

-2. Build the project and run it on the emulator (don't forget to add permissions in manifest)
+2. Build the project and run it on the emulator (don't forget to add internet and other permissions in manifest)

 ### Screenshots & gifs -